quentinhardy/pytmipe/README.md

 * A __python library__, for including this project in another one (e.g. *tokenmanager.py*)
 * __pytinstaller examples__, for getting __standalones__ exes

-Features
+Capabilities
 ====

-The following non-exhaustive list shows some features implemented in pytmipe:
+The following non-exhaustive list shows some features implemented in *pytmipe*:
 * Token and privileges management:
   * get, enable or disable privilege(s) on token for current or remote thread
   * get local or remote token information